savagevince/bare/process_review/observation_guidance.md

 - Perseveres to solve the issue, even if they are not immediately aware of the cause
 - Follows a debugging process e.g. tightens the loop and gets visibility
 - Has a range to debugging approaches they can deploy to resolve an issue
+- Strives to build a model of the code they are working on e.g. diagramming or explaining what the code does

 ## Modelling
 **Bad**